cddharth/salesanalysis1/README.md

 Yummies was the most profitable team, Karlen Mccafrey did the most sales while Roddy Speechley was the most profitable.
 Gunner CockShoot was the sales person with the highest variance

-85% dark bars was the most profitsable item ($968,053), but milk bars had the most profit per box ($23.08)
+85% dark bars was the most profitsable item ($968,053), but milk bars had the most profit per box ($23.08), White Choc was the most sold product

 Over the one year period we saw rise and fall in our sales, but we witnessed a steep rise in sales in the month of jul with sale peaking on aug 1.
 The trend line and forecast however suggest that this will not continue to increase and we may see decline in the coming 3 months.